-Iran releases prominent actress who protested executions
+Iran releases Oscar-winning film actress held over protests

-DUBAI, United Arab Emirates (AP) — Iran released a prominent actress from an Oscar-winning film on Wednesday, nearly three weeks after she was jailed for expressing support for anti-government protests, local reports said.
+DUBAI, United Arab Emirates (AP) — Iran released a prominent actress from an Oscar-winning film on Wednesday, nearly three weeks after she was jailed for criticizing a crackdown on anti-government protests, local reports said.

 Iran’s semi-official ISNA news agency said Taraneh Alidoosti, the 38-year-old star of Asghar Farhadi’s Oscar-winning “The Salesman,” was released on bail.
 Her mother, Nadere Hakimelahi, had earlier said she would be released in a post on Instagram.

-Alidoosti was among several Iranian celebrities to express support for the nationwide protests and criticizing the authorities’ violent crackdown on dissent.
+Alidoosti was among several Iranian celebrities to express support for the nationwide protests and criticize the authorities’ violent clampdown on dissent.
 She had posted at least three messages in support of the protests on Instagram before her account was disabled.

-One message had expressed solidarity with the first man to be executed on charges linked to the protests, which were triggered by the death of a woman in police custody and have escalated into widespread calls for the overthrow of clerical rule.
+One message had expressed solidarity with the first man to be executed on charges linked to the protests, which were triggered by the death of a woman in police custody and have escalated into widespread calls for the overthrow of Iran’s ruling clerics.

-The protests mark one of the biggest challenges to the Islamic Republic since it was established after the 1979 revolution, and have prompted a heavy crackdown by security forces, who have used live ammunition, bird shot and tear gas to disperse protesters, according to rights groups.
+The protests mark one of the biggest challenges to the Islamic Republic since it was established after the 1979 revolution.
+Security forces have used live ammunition, bird shot, tear gas and batons to disperse protesters, according to rights groups.

 Mohsen Shekari was executed Dec.
 9 after being charged by an Iranian court with blocking a street in Tehran and attacking a member of the country’s security forces with a machete.
 A week later, Iran executed a second prisoner, Majidreza Rahnavard, by public hanging.
 He had been accused of stabbing two members of the paramilitary Basij militia, which is leading the crackdown.